alxndr42/ansible-commons/roles/nginx/README.md

 The script [`nginx-site`](files/nginx-site) creates, enables and disables sites using the included [template](files/nginx/sites-available/template).

+The `default` site handles HTTP requests for `/.well-known/acme-challenge` by serving files from `acme_webroot`.
+All other HTTP URLs are redirected to their HTTPS counterparts.

 In the interest of user privacy, logging is disabled by default.

 ## Variables